grafana/mimir/docs/sources/operators-guide/configuring/reference-configuration-parameters/index.md

 # CLI flag: -querier.batch-iterators
 [batch_iterators: <boolean> | default = true]

-# Maximum lookback beyond which queries are not sent to ingester.
-0 means all
+# (advanced) Maximum lookback beyond which queries are not sent to ingester.
+0
-# queries are sent to ingester.
+# means all queries are sent to ingester.
 # CLI flag: -querier.query-ingesters-within
 [query_ingesters_within: <duration> | default = 13h]

-# The time after which a metric should be queried from storage and not just
+# (advanced) The time after which a metric should be queried from storage and
-# ingesters.
+# not just ingesters.
 0 means all queries are sent to store.
-If this option is enabled,
+If this option is
-# the time range of the query sent to the store-gateway will be manipulated to
+# enabled, the time range of the query sent to the store-gateway will be
-# ensure the query end is not more recent than 'now - query-store-after'.
+# manipulated to ensure the query end is not more recent than 'now -
+# query-store-after'.
 # CLI flag: -querier.query-store-after
 [query_store_after: <duration> | default = 12h]